-Riding on the promise of Google’s former ‘Google Earth Enterprise Server’; in 2015, the Queensland Government made the decision to provide their geolocated data through the Department of Natural Resources and Mining (DNRM), launching ‘The Queensland Globe’.
+Riding on the promise of Google’s former ‘Google Earth Enterprise Server’; in 2015, the Queensland Government made the decision to provide their geolocated data through the Department of Natural Resources and Mines (DNRM), launching ‘The Queensland Globe’.
 When this enterprise level offering reached its end of life, the DNRM were determined to maintain the momentum of the globe, proactively seeking alternative cloud based options.

 Seeking outside advice from industry experts, DNRM commissioned a report which identified opportunities for long-term development for the Queensland Globe from a user experience perspective.

 It was observed that the Queensland Globe was a success story that required human resource effort to be maintained given its large number of layers.
 While DNRM had been releasing new data, this had given rise to increasing complexity, with customised globes adding another layer of congestion and confusion for users; and while it was perceived as a ‘point of truth’ for many, there were many data and historical image limitations.

 Filling the gap left by Google’s retired offering; Esri, an International supplier of geographic information system software, web GIS and geodatabase management applications saw the potential of the Queensland Globe and approached JSAcreative to lend our UX and UI capabilities to help the solid groundwork laid by DNRM achieve greater success.

 To help The Queensland Globe reach more users, we made it our goal to make the intelligent data built into the product as accessible and intuitive as possible without reducing the rich quality of the product.

 The original version of The Globe had largely catered to advanced users with a sound knowledge of reading geospatial data and had little difficulty navigating the layers and properties build into it; but to garner a wider user base, the product required UX and UI attention.